ZeeshanHJ/Photocatalytic_Performance_Prediction/results/Efficiency_ohe_0_optimize_20220512_114057/CatBoostRegressor/best/20220512_115620/readme.md

-This foulder contains the best catboost model used in BFO modeling paper.
+This foulder contains the best catboost model used in NM-BFO modeling paper.
 Besides, it also contains the weights and model file.